Effective 2 August 2021

 Information we use to help confirm your identity

-- Personal and contact details, and biometric details like voice identification.
+- Personal and contact details, signatures, and biometric details like voice identification.

 Information that helps us decide if a product’s right for you

 - Income and expenses, credit and debit card numbers, tax details, and financial history.

 - Valuations or information relating to assets – for example, property or KiwiSaver.

 - Your health, lifestyle or social relationships.

 When you’re a customer or use our products or services